A while ago, when I was on one of my camping trips, I met some people who seemed like avid travelers.

 - They are unwilling to pay for hitchhiking seems economical.

 - Or just because they want to have an adventurous experience.

 - Some may also go for it as an experiment to find out if there are good people in the world!

 After all hitchhiking is nothing more than ‘travelling on trust’.

 Hitchhiking is also a motivation for the driver, as he gets a chance to show his generosity, friendliness, and gives him/her a chance to socialize.

 Hitchhiking has declined over the last few years, as the number of car owners has boomed tremendously.
-Almost every family in the urban cities owns a car today.
+Almost every family in urban cities owns a car today.
 Another factor that has led to its decrease is that drivers are more skeptical of letting strangers in their cars over stranded streets or highways.
-And also the travelers are more cautious when it comes to asking for rides from strangers, as the crime rates seem to have increased these days.
+The travelers are also more cautious when it comes to asking for rides from strangers, as the crime rates seem to have increased these days.